 What is the relationship between CDCs and their mentees like?
 How often do they speak?

 That depends on the mentor of course, but also on the mentee.
 New colleagues usually need more support than experienced colleagues who might talk to their CDC only a few times a year.
 While we’re on the subject of speaking, a lot of contact is actually digital because of the sometimes rather heavy travel activity of the consultants and the different office locations.
 But I also know of CDCs who invite their mentees home for a barbecue—the relationships are often of a friendly nature.
 There are certainly highly diverse needs and roles in these pairs.

 And do the mentors decide whether their mentees get promoted?

-No, when we abolished the role of the traditional line manager, we assigned that task to a neutral evaluator.
-This evaluator is mostly a Senior Manager or Partner, who informs themselves about the performance of the staff members recommended for promotion.
-Staff members up for promotion can however discuss the evaluation with their CDC, get their advice and define aims and measures: in which areas can I improve?
+No, when we abolished the role of the traditional line manager, we assigned that task to a neutral evaluator and objective assessment committees.
+Evaluators are Senior Managers or Partners who take a comprehensive look at the performance of an employee who is due for promotion.
+They obtain information from colleagues, interview project managers or other employees and review project evaluations from the past year.
+The final evaluation is then discussed with the CDC as a basis for defining objectives and measures for the future: In what areas can I improve?
 What is my next career move?
-CDCs are also responsible for mundane things such as vacation requests and ordering equipment—of course, we expect mentees to have spoken to their responsible project manager beforehand.
+CDCs are also responsible for mundane things such as approving vacation requests and ordering equipment—of course we expect mentees to have spoken to their currently responsible project manager beforehand.